galaxyproject/iwc/workflows/README.md

 ```

 With `--zip-dir=DIR_PATH`, the tool will zip each crate (i.e., the workflow repository directory with the `ro-crate-metadata.json` files in it) in the format required by [WorkflowHub](https://workflowhub.eu), and place the archive under `DIR_PATH`.

+Run `python gen_crates.py --help` for more information on the available options.